kalomausman/kalomausman.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Data Structure and Algorithms"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/2019-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Maiduguri, Computer Engineering Department"
-date: 2015-01-01
+date: 2019-09-01
-location: "City, Country"
+location: "Maiduguri, Nigeria"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This course introduced the students to the basic concept of computer programming using C. The students learn about variables, data types, conditional statements, loops, and functions etc.

 Heading 1
 ======